Entropy Production for Discrete-Time Markov Processes: Inequalities for Entropy Production in Composite Systems

 \section{Inequalities for Entropy Production in Composite Systems}

-In this chapter, we discuss the magnitude relationships between entropy production in complex systems.
-In section \ref{sec:tot_mar}, we derive the magnitude relationship between total entropy production and marginal entropy production, and in section \ref{sec:par_mar}, we derive the magnitude relationship between partial entropy production and marginal entropy production.
+In this chapter, we discuss comparison of entropy production in composite systems.
+In section \ref{sec:tot_mar}, we derive the inequality between total entropy production and marginal entropy production, and in section \ref{sec:par_mar}, we derive the inequality between partial entropy production and marginal entropy production.